MANUSCRIPTS

 TITLE PAGE

 With the manuscript, provide a page giving the title of the paper; titles should be concise and descriptive (not declarative).
-Title page should include an abbreviated running title of 40 characters, the names of the authors, including the complete first names and no more than two graduate degrees, the name of the department and institution in which the work was done, the institutional affiliation of each author.
+Title page should include an abbreviated running title of 40 characters, the names of the authors, including the complete first names and no more than two graduate degrees, the name of the department and institution in which the work was done, and the institutional affiliation of each author.
+Also providing ORCID for the first author and correspondence author is necessary.
 The name, post address, telephone number, fax number, and Email address of the corresponding author should be separately addressed.
 Any grant support that requires acknowledgment should be mentioned on this page.
 Word count of abstract and main text as well as number of tables and figures and references should be mentioned on title page.
 If the work was derived from a project or dissertation, its code should also be stated.
 For clinical trials, a registry number like Iranian Registry of Clinical Trials (IRCT) should also be provided.

-Example: Associate Professor, Department of Cardiology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran
+Example: Department of Cardiology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

 ABSTRACT